 Frequently asked questions

-The frequently asked questions and answers below has been put together to help address queries from landowners, farmers and the general public.
+The frequently asked questions and answers below have been put together to help address queries from landowners, farmers and the general public.
 It is aimed at persons with an interest in land who may be affected by the proposed Viking Link project.

 What is Viking Link?